zmiguel2011/PFL-TP1/README.md

         replaceInBoard(T, Row1, Col, Value, TNew).
 ```

-While the it hasn't found the desired Row, it decreases the index and keeps searching for it.
+While it hasn't found the desired Row, it decreases the index and keeps searching for it.
 When Row is equal to 1, it calls a helper predicate replaceInRow/4.

 ```prolog
 replaceInRow([_H|T], 1, Value, [Value|T]).